Michael Farris (lawyer): Legal and political career

 Along with Mark Meckler, Farris was co-founder of the Convention of States Project, founded in 2013 to encourage a convention to propose amendments to the Constitution.
 He served as senior fellow for constitutional studies for the project's parent organization, Citizens for Self-Governance, and as a member of CSG's legal board of reference.

-In June 2016, Farris wrote op-ed in The Washington Post criticizing presumptive Republican presidential nominee Donald Trump from a principled conservative evangelical Christian position (see: Never Trump movement): "Trump most clearly fails the traditional standard championed by the Christian right on the subject of personal character."
+In June 2016, Farris wrote op-ed in the Washington Post criticizing presumptive Republican presidential nominee Donald Trump from a principled conservative evangelical Christian position (see: Never Trump movement): "Trump most clearly fails the traditional standard championed by the Christian right on the subject of personal character."
 He concluded the piece by refusing to fall in line and vote for Trump.Now, we’re being asked to give up our character and just vote Republican.
 That may be the choice of many voters, but it’s not why evangelicals like me got involved in politics.
 I, for one, won’t do it.
 Neither candidate qualifies as the lesser of the two evils.In 2017, Alliance Defending Freedom announced that Farris would become its CEO and general counsel.

 After Donald Trump lost the 2020 presidential election and refused to concede while making claims of fraud, Farris worked behind the scenes in his personal capacity on legal documents filed by Texas attorney general Ken Paxton to overturn the election results (Texas v.
 Pennsylvania).

-On October 1, 2022, Kristen Waggoner succeeded Farris as CEO and President of ADF, retaining her role as General Counsel.
+On October 1, 2022, Kristen Waggoner succeeded Farris as CEO and president of ADF, retaining her role as general counsel.

-Faris received the 2021 Boniface Award from the Association of Classical Christian Schools, given to recognize "a public figure who has stood faithfully for Christian truth, beauty, and goodness with grace."
+Farris received the 2021 Boniface Award from the Association of Classical Christian Schools, given to recognize "a public figure who has stood faithfully for Christian truth, beauty, and goodness with grace."

 Personal life

-He married in 1971 and has 10 children and many grandchildren.
+He married in 1971 and has ten children and many grandchildren.